 Pinterest Mistake #2: you are not sharing on Pinterest consistently

 Perhaps Pinterest isn’t your main source of traffic or you don’t even have much traffic to your blog yet.
 That is okay!
-But that also means that you need to harness the power of Pinterest and start sharing consistently.
+But that also means that you need to harness the power of Pinterest and start sharing you content consistently.

 Pinterest loves when you share Pins that are relevant to your audience and popular.
 It’s important to keep your own blog’s Pins circulating, but as you get started maybe you don’t have more than two or three Pins to share each day.